-CINECON 52 HOLLYWOOD'S SILENT ECHOES A tour of silent-era Hollywood film locations
+HOLLYWOOD'S SILENT ECHOES A tour of silent-era Hollywood film locations

-The following self-guided tour is provided to accompany author John Bengtson's September 3 and September 4, 2016 lunch break walking tours for the Cinecon 52 Classic Film Festival at the Egyptian Theater, 6712 Hollywood Boulevard.
-The tour is annotated with page references (SV) to Bengtson's Harold Lloyd film location book Silent Visions: Discovering Early Hollywood and New York Through the Films of Harold Lloyd, (ST) to the author's Charlie Chaplin film location book Silent Traces: Discovering Early Hollywood Through the Films of Charlie Chaplin, and (SE) to the author's Buster Keaton film location book Silent Echoes: Discovering Early Hollywood Through the Films of Buster Keaton, all from Santa Monica Press, including many new discoveries "[New]" not appearing in his books or earlier editions of this tour.
-For more discoveries see John's blog http://SilentLocations.WordPress.com.
+The following self-guided tour is annotated with page references "(SV)" to John Bengtson's Harold Lloyd film location book Silent Visions: Discovering Early Hollywood and New York Through the Films of Harold Lloyd, "(ST)" to the author's Charlie Chaplin film location book Silent Traces: Discovering Early Hollywood Through the Films of Charlie Chaplin, and "(SE)" to the author's Buster Keaton film location book Silent Echoes: Discovering Early Hollywood Through the Films of Buster Keaton, all from Santa Monica Press, including many new discoveries "[New]" not appearing in his books or earlier editions of this tour.
+For more discoveries visit John's blog http://SilentLocations.WordPress.com.